Seoul says N. Korean nuclear attack would mean 'end' of regime

 Pyongyang is also "repeating actual preemptive strike drills and nuclear strike threats against" the Seoul-Washington alliance, it added.

+The latest development shows that Pyongyang is "intending to accumulate justifications for its nuclear response" under its revised doctrine, Yang Moo-jin, president of the University of North Korean Studies in Seoul, told AFP.

+The North is making use of the "US nuclear strategic assets being deployed on the Korean Peninsula" to account for their behaviour, he said.

-Washington and Seoul also held their first Nuclear Consultative Group meeting in Seoul Tuesday, to improve their joint response to any nuclear attack by the North.
+Washington and Seoul held their first Nuclear Consultative Group meeting in the South Korean capital on Tuesday to improve their joint response to any nuclear attack by the North.

+South Korea's Friday statement comes as an American soldier, Travis King, is believed to be in North Korean custody after crossing the border during a tourist trip to the Joint Security Area in the Demilitarised Zone on Tuesday.